matonga/unreact-native/README.md

 * Make a tool to generate propNames list from .d.ts files / autgenerate .tsx files to import components.
 * Test with Fabric.
 * Test with Xcode (only tested with Android up to now)

+## Not pending

+* HTML5 compatibility
+* HTML5 DOM rendering
+* ...anything related to HTML

+This is not a WebView or HTML browser.
+If you need to write an HTML + CSS + JS app please use [CapacitorJS](https://capacitorjs.com/).

+If you love React Native but hate React, then this library is for you.